PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

 Example usage

-./wordle_helper.py later ybbyb slide bybby whole bbbgy query bbybg Wordle helper/solver/assistant
+./wordle_helper.py later ybbyb slide bybby whole bbbgy query bbybg

+Wordle helper/solver/assistant

 7  words satisfy the constraints and they are:
- ['belly', 'felly', 'feyly', 'gelly', 'jelly', 'kelly', 'nelly'] When restricted to words actually known to be wordle answers:
+ ['belly', 'felly', 'feyly', 'gelly', 'jelly', 'kelly', 'nelly'] Suggested trial word for this list: feign

+When restricted to words actually known to be wordle answers, the possible answers are : ['belly', 'jelly']

-(The answer is one of these): ['belly', 'jelly'] Suggested trial word: belly
+Of these, these have previously been  used as wordle solutions: ['belly'] leaving these more likely: ['jelly']
+Suggested trial word for known answers: jelly

 ./wordle.py jelly later slide whole query belly
 Wordle